urbanique87/urbanique87.github.io/README.md

 ## Future Plans

-- Implement the [Giscus](https://giscus.app/) comment system for better user interaction.
-- Continuously update the blog with new content and features.
+- Plan to Continuously update the blog with new content and features.

 ## License